OpenMDAO/OpenMDAO-Framework/docs/optimization/case_recorders.rst

          driver.error_code: 0
          paraboloid.f_xy: -27.0833333304

-You can also use partial wildcard matches, and include multiple wildcards in the ``printvars`` list, so scenarios like this:
+You can also use partial wildcard matches and include multiple wildcards in the ``printvars`` list, so scenarios like this

 ::

       opt_problem.driver.printvars = ['comp1.*', 'comp2.*', *error*]

 are possible.
-This will return a set of cases with all variables from comp1, comp2 as well as any variable with "error" in its name.
+This will return a set of cases with all variables from ``comp1, comp2`` as well as any variable with ```"error"`` in its name.

 The wildcard "?" is also supported for matching single characters, so you could rewrite the previous line like this: